Caspeco/eslint-config/docs/configs/vanilla.md

 We opt out of using barrel files as they come with a couple of potential issues.
 They can slow down your build/tests, cause circular dependencies, and makes tree shaking more difficult.

+_Note: We have situations where we allow barrel files, e.g. for libraries consumed as npm packages._

 More information:

 - [Please Stop Using Barrel Files](https://tkdodo.eu/blog/please-stop-using-barrel-files)